shandy79/vessel-online/docs/locations/officials/town_hall.md

 * Tax Collection
   * All of these services don't come for free, so it is necessary for the Town Hall to collect a nominal tax on commercial transactions.
 For those that simply labour and don't operate a business directly, this is generally not a consideration.
 For business owners, or those that employ adventurers, directing payments to the Town Guard is just a part of life in Haven.
 * Legal Services
   * Legal counsel can be provided upon request to those presenting cases to the Courtroom.
 Good fortune has resulted in the appearance of three capable barristers in Haven, ensuring that all parties have effective and fair representation in legal matters.
-The Laws of Haven are strictly enforced in the Courtroom through a combination of the disciplined Town Guard, the acting prosecutor, and the sitting judge.
+The Laws of Haven are strictly enforced in the Courtroom through a combination of the disciplined Town Guard and the Judicial Council.

 ## Staff